How to Make a Paper Mache Pinata

 - Masking tape

-Tear several newspaper pages into strips--you'll need a lot!
-Tearing the newspaper into strips instead of cutting them will allow them to lay flatter on the balloon.
-The strips should be about 1-inch wide and 6-8 inches long.
+Tear several newspaper pages into strips.
+Tearing, rather than cutting, allows the strips to lay flat on the balloon.
+The strips should be about 1 inch wide and 6 to 8 inches long.
 Set these aside next to the balloon.

-Browse through this collection of paper mache paste recipes and choose the one you prefer.
-The simplest recipe is the no-cook paste.
-Make the paste in a glass or metal bowl (it might be a little harder to wash the paste off of plastic).
+Choose a paper mache paste recipe, the simplest of which is no-cook paste.
+Make the paste in a glass or metal bowl (it's harder to wash the paste off of plastic).

 Add two or three more layers of paper mache to your balloon.
 Allow each layer to dry completely before putting on the next layer.
 Once it is dry, pop the balloon and remove it through the opening you left.

 To hang your pinata, poke four small holes evenly spaced around the larger hole in the top.
-Thread a piece of string, yarn or even fishing line through each hole and tie them together at the top.
+Thread a piece of string, yarn, or fishing line through each hole and tie them together at the top.
 Cover the holes and secure the string further using pieces of masking tape.
-Tie a longer piece of string onto these and use it to hang up the pinata.
-Just remember to stuff it with candy or small party favors before you play!
+Tie a longer piece of string onto these, and use it to hang up the pinata—just remember to stuff it with candy or small party favors before you play!